camunda/camunda-docs-manual/content/reference/bpmn20/tasks/task-markers.md

 ${collection.prop("collection").elements()}
 ```

 This uses the SPIN's JSON `.prop()` and `.elements()` to return the JSON array.
 Set the multi-instance activity's `Element Variable` to a variable name that will contain the array item.
+To access the value of the element, you can use `.value()` in your Element Variable.

 # Compensation